mbutler/wilderness/README.md

 Before running, install socket.io in main directory. npm install socket.io

-Upload contents of /server and /samples to a web directory.
+Upload contents of /server and /export to a web directory.
+Export any new changes in Construct 2 to /export.

 Start server with 'node server.js'